 Commodity Channel Index (CCI) vs Relative Strength Index (RSI)

-You can use both indicators interchangeably since they’re momentum oscillators.
-This means that you can identify patterns of emerging trends or price divergences that can offer opportunities to take a position.
+You can use both of these indicators interchangeably since they are momentum oscillators.
+This means that you can identify patterns of emerging trends or price divergences, which can offer opportunities to take a position.

 Commodity Channel Index summed up